DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 ## Inventory Notes

-- Current state: The home page still functions as a retail storefront (pricing, Add to cart buttons, retail CTAs).
-Brand story, USPs, process teaser, and wholesale CTA are now in place.
+- Current state: The home page no longer shows pricing or Add to cart buttons; the product grid is removed.
+Brand story, USPs, process teaser, and wholesale CTA are in place, but the new `pb-hero-topo` section is not yet inserted into `templates/index.json` and newsletter copy remains retail-oriented.

 # 2 Site navigation and structure